-Since a student's concern of possible disciplinary action may unnecessarily deter their desire to seek emergency attention for themselves or others, the University has adopted an Expectation of Responsibility to remove barriers for students seeking emergency attention during alcohol and drug related incidents.
-This Expectation is intended to create an environment where students receive necessary care, and those involved are provided an opportunity for educational follow-up.
+Since a student's concern of possible disciplinary action may unnecessarily deter their desire to seek emergency attention for themselves or others, the University has adopted a Good Samaritan Policy to remove barriers for students seeking emergency attention during alcohol and drug related incidents.
+This policy is intended to create an environment where students receive necessary care, and those involved are provided an opportunity for educational follow-up.